cfocoder/mcpo/BLOG_POST.md

 3. **Test Integration**
    - Create a new chat in Open WebUI
-   - Try using the new functions:
+   - Try using the new tools:
      ```
      Search for recent AI research papers about transformers
      What's the weather in San Francisco?